r4dat/broad_mbta/README.md

 ## General TODO
 Need to commit to the classes holding a copy of their data with appropriate getters as needed.
 Right now there's a lot of calls hitting the LRU a layer or two deep, and portions where knowing the underlying representation is a dict of specific key:val design is needed.
 E.g. Rail ID : Long Name etc. Ideally the next person shouldn't have to know that.
 Also, should rewrite in Java.

+## Libraries
+See environment.yaml for full environment.
+Primary installed libraries are Requests and Pytest.